distributed-system-analysis/pbench/agent/containers/images/README.md

  * `push-beta` - pushes each image by its `beta` tag

+There is also a special "push" target `publish` which pushes all the containers for each of the default distributions, but it pushes only the one tag defined by `IMAGE_TAG` and not the RPM version or Git hash tags.

 **_NOTE WELL_**: Each separate tag for each image needs to be pushed to the non-local container image repository.
 This does NOT result in multiple image copies over the wire using up network bandwidth, as `buildah push` is smart